TwitchPlaysPokemon/pokecat/pokesetspec.md

   : Defaults to null (no ability).
 The Pokémon's ability.
 Can either be an ability name or an abiliy number.
 Can also be a *list of abilities* (e.g. `[Blaze, Solar Power]`) to let RNG decide.

 **ingamename**
   : Name the Pokémon has ingame.
-Defaults to the Species' name in uppercase, ending in `-S` if shiny.
-Maximum of 10 characters, therefore the default might have a shortened species name (e.g. `TYPHLOSI-S` for shiny Typhlosion).
+Defaults to the Species' name in uppercase.
+Maximum of 10 characters, therefore the default might have a shortened species name (e.g. `CRABOMINAB` for Crabominable).
 Can only contain ASCII characters and the male/female sign.
-While not necessarily unique, Pokémon with the same ingame name cannot be in the same match due to technical limitations.
-Due to this, the ingamename might ultimately get altered when used in a match (e.g. appending numbers to make it unique).
+Note the ingamename might be altered automatically when used in a match (e.g. appending numbers to make it unique, if there is a technical limitation that Pokémon with the same ingame name cannot be in the same match).

 **gender**
   : Defaults to null (no gender).
 Can also be "m" and "f", or a *list of genders* (e.g. `[m, f]`) to let RNG decide.